Budget 2023: Internet Celebrates 'Nari Shakti' as Female FM Presents Budget to Female President For The First Time in India

 — Amit Singh Bhandari (@seosmolinks) February 1, 2023

-Nirmala Sitharaman unveiled her final comprehensive budget prior to the General Elections 2024 as well as elections in states including Karnataka, Rajasthan, Tripura, Nagaland, and Meghalaya.
+Nirmala Sitharaman delivered her sixth budget to the Lok Sabha on Wednesday with anticipation at an all-time high.
+She faced a challenge in keeping India’s economy as the one with the fastest rate of growth while remaining fiscally responsible and fulfilling expectations for lower taxes.
+The finance minister unveiled her final comprehensive budget prior to the General Elections 2024 as well as elections in states including Karnataka, Rajasthan, Tripura, Nagaland, and Meghalaya.

 What do you think about Budget 2023?